stephenv/WearBucks-API/README.md

 - **<code>POST</code> /locations (In progress)**

 #### Installation instructions:
+- Just deploy and modify the optional environment variables in "index.php" as necessary.
-Although the API is small, it was put together very quickly.
-I would recommend quickly looking over the "Response codes & Error Handling" section as the API will always return HTTP 200 even when there are errors.
-Other than that, just deploy and modify the optional environment variables in "index.php".
+- Although the API is small, it was put together very quickly.
+It would be beneficial to look over the "Response codes & Error Handling" section as the API will always return HTTP 200 even when there are errors.
 Again, the "/locations" endpoint is currently in development and is not active.

 ## <code>POST</code> /account
 > Retrieves Starbucks.com account details (given correct credentials)